Understanding and Acknowledging Juneteenth

 Juneteenth in Minnesota

 Throughout the Twin Cities festivals and celebrations take place in recognition of Juneteenth bringing communities together to remember, educate and grow in understanding of the significance of this part of the American story.
+This year, the Minnesota Legislature and Governor Walz made Juneteenth a state holiday.

 When celebrating Juneteenth this year, think not of how far we’ve come in American history, but of how much further we have to go to build a just and equitable society that honors the humanity of all people.